 Others have attended AA in the long term, but felt that certain elements of their recovery were missing.

 This tends to be related to psychological drivers of addiction which are undiscovered in a mutual aid environment, and need focussed one-to-one therapeutic help, to make progress on.

 Mutual aid and rehab treatment co-exist very well together.
 Whilst they are often used in different ways, or at different parts of the journey, these details come down to each individual's experience, and the order they tackle their issues, along the way.

 Those who have successfully completed a residential rehab programme often attend AA as part of their ongoing relapse prevention planning.

-Is It OK To Stop Drinking Or Using Substances Without Help?
+Is It Wise To Just Stop My Substance Abuse Without Outside Help?